|Department||Oklahoma State Senate|

 Oklahoma City, OK 73105-4808,

-The Oklahoma Senate is receiving applications and resumes for the position of Fiscal Analyst.
+The Oklahoma State Senate is receiving applications and resumes for the position of Legislative Analyst (see attached job description).

-Under general administrative direction: (1) analyzes existing and potential fiscal issues and assigned state agency budgets; (2) conducts research relevant to assigned subcommittee(s) of the Appropriations Committee and the associated agencies of state government; (3) writes appropriation legislation and other fiscal documents; (4) organizes the activities of assigned Senate Appropriations subcommittee, interim committees, special committees, task forces and joint legislative committees; (5) reviews the operations of state agencies with a view toward efficiency and meeting statutory purposes; and (6) performs other related duties as required and assigned.
+Under general administrative direction of the Committee Staff Division Director: (1) analyzes existing and potential legislative issues; (2) conducts research relevant to committee(s) and statutory areas of assignment; (3) drafts substantive legislation and other legislative documents; (4) organizes the activities of assigned Senate standing committees, subcommittees, interim committees, special committees, task forces and joint legislative committees; (5) monitors state agency operations and reviews laws pertaining to state agencies and the rules and regulations promulgated under those laws; and (6) performs other related duties as required and assigned.

 EXAMPLES OF WORK PERFORMED:

-1. ANALYSIS: Conducts research and policy analysis on a variety of fiscal topics and issues when requested to do so by individual Senators, committees or administrators; analyzes and organizes information, material and data from printed and electronic sources, or from consultation with appropriate individuals or groups; uses statistical or other analytic techniques as appropriate to review agency spending decisions; reviews, analyzes and prepares written summaries and background material for agency budgets or programs; confers with technical experts, consultants, agency, board and commission administrators and personnel, lobbyists, attorneys and legislative analysts to identify and determine public policy issues, the fiscal ramifications and the impact upon affected populations and entities of proposed budget decisions and issues before the Senate.
-May be called upon to make formal presentations to subcommittee(s), committee, and agencies concerning budgetary or related matters.
+1. ANALYSIS: Conducts research and policy analysis on a variety of topics and issues independently or when requested to do so by individual Senators, committees or administrators; analyzes and organizes information, material and data from printed and electronic sources, or from consultation with appropriate individuals or groups; reviews, analyzes and prepares written summaries and background material for legislation; confers with technical experts, consultants, agency, board and commission administrators and personnel, lobbyists, attorneys and fiscal analysts to identify and determine public policy issues, the legal ramifications, and the impact on affected populations and entities of proposed legislation and issues before the Senate.

-3. BILL WRITING: Writes legislation including appropriation bills, resolutions, committee, floor and conference committee substitutes, and committee and floor amendments on fiscal issues; confers with bill authors to determine desired purpose, intent and specific provisions to be included in programs or budgets; collaborates with staff attorneys and statute editors to determine whether prepared measures comply with the author's intent, with Oklahoma constitutional provisions, existing state laws, Attorney General opinions and relevant case law and conform to technical requirements and acceptable Senate bill drafting standards; when appropriate, contacts and makes inquiry of representatives of agencies, boards and commissions, lobbyists or others affected by proposed legislation; develops and maintains detailed and extensive base of knowledge and resources necessary for formulating and presenting legislative policy options and writing legislation.
+3. BILL DRAFTING: Drafts legislation including bills, resolutions, committee, floor and conference committee substitutes, and committee and floor amendments; confers with bill authors and other interested persons or agencies associated with the measure to determine desired purpose, intent and specific provisions to be included in legislative measures; collaborates with staff attorneys and statute editors to determine whether prepared legislative measures comply with the author's intent, with Oklahoma constitutional provisions, existing state laws, Attorney General opinions and relevant case law and conform to technical requirements and acceptable Senate bill drafting standards; when appropriate, contacts and makes inquiry of representatives of agencies, boards and commissions, lobbyists or others affected by proposed legislation; develops and maintains detailed and extensive base of knowledge and resources necessary for formulating and presenting legislative policy options and writing legislation.

-4. COMMITTEE ORGANIZATION: Assists subcommittee chair with committee organization, legislation or budgets assigned to the subcommittee and agendas for all meetings; ensures preparation and distribution of meeting agendas and notices in compliance with Oklahoma Open Meeting Act requirements; maintains records on legislation, executive nominations and administrative rules and regulations assigned to committee; prepares status reports and summaries for chairmen and members; prepares or supervises the preparation of all materials required for committee meetings; notifies and schedules interested parties for committee meetings; advises chair regarding Senate and Joint Rules governing the procedures and conduct of subcommittee meetings, public hearings and handling of bills, and Senate policies, state laws or other matters affecting the committee process and procedure; supervises the preparation of reports of subcommittee actions; initiates and oversees the clerical preparation of meeting materials, notices and agendas, mailings, routine meeting arrangements, and other correspondence.
+4. COMMITTEE ORGANIZATION: Assists committee chairs with committee organization, legislation assigned to the committee and agendas for all meetings; ensures preparation and distribution of meeting agendas and notices in compliance with Oklahoma Open Meeting Act requirements and Senate Rules; maintains records on legislation, executive nominations and administrative rules and regulations assigned to committee; prepares status reports and summaries for chairs and members; makes presentations upon request; prepares or oversees the preparation of all materials required for committee meetings; notifies and schedules bill authors, speakers and other interested parties for committee meetings; advises chairs regarding Senate and Joint Rules governing the procedures and conduct of committee meetings, public hearings and handling of bills in committee, and Senate policies, state laws or other matters affecting the committee process and procedure; supervises the preparation of reports of official committee actions; initiates and oversees the clerical preparation of meeting notices and agendas, mailings, routine meeting arrangements, and other correspondence; assists the chair with preparation and conduct of committee meetings for interim studies assigned to the committee; coordinates with associated staff in scheduling presenters, along with the collection and distribution of any materials of the presenters; assists in preparation of notice and agenda for interim study.

-5. AGENCY OVERSIGHT: Monitors and evaluates actions, programs, rules and regulations of agencies, boards and commissions of which the subcommittee(s) of assignment is vested with budget oversight; attends appropriate agency, board and commission meetings and reviews minutes, reports, written proposals and literature; prepares summaries, suggested responses and budget or other financial options for consideration by members of the Senate.
-Coordinates, consults, and monitors agency directors, comptrollers, or finance officers in implementing new programs, modifying budgetary processes, or resolving budgetary problems.
+6. AGENCY OVERSIGHT: Monitors and evaluates actions, programs, rules and regulations of agencies, boards and commissions of which the committee(s) of assignment is vested with legislative oversight; attends appropriate agency, board and commission meetings and reviews minutes, reports, written proposals and literature; prepares summaries, suggested responses and legislative options for consideration by members of the Senate; collects and submits proposed agency rules along, with any required summaries, to the chair of associated committees.

-7. RELATED DUTIES: Prepares issue papers (research reports analyzing issues in summary form) for Senate members and administrators; prepares summaries of all budget actions taken by assigned committees routinely, and as part of the Fiscal Staff end-of-session legislative summary document; develops and prepares background information for use by Senators making public appearances; drafts correspondence in response to constituents at the request of Senators; makes written and oral presentations to legislative committees, individual Senators, professional associations, interest groups and constituents regarding budgets, fiscal issues, legislative actions and procedures as required by members of the Senate; may assist administrators in interviewing applicants for Fiscal Analyst positions; assists in training and supervising entry-level fiscal analysts or college-level interns; attends meetings and public functions as a representative of the Senate upon request.
-Performs related work as required and assigned.
-May supervise technical and clerical staff; develops material to aid in the training of new fiscal analysts.
+7. RELATED DUTIES: Prepares issue papers and research reports analyzing issues for Senate members and administrators; prepares summaries of Senate and House legislative measures; develops and prepares background information for use by Senators making public appearances; drafts correspondence in response to constituents at the request of Senators, and may include contacting or meeting with a constituent upon request; makes written and oral presentations to legislative committees, individual Senators, professional associations, interest groups and constituents regarding legislation, issues and legislative actions and procedures upon request; attends meetings and public functions as a representative of the Senate; may supervise other professional and support staff and interns in the performance of a variety of duties and tasks; assists in organizing and conducting staff cooperative research projects; may assist in training entry-level personnel or interns in bill writing techniques, committee function and organization, sources and methods of legislative research, office procedures and legislative protocol.

 KNOWLEDGE AND SKILLS: